 Twin Cities Business has named Tawanna Black, founder and CEO of the St. Paul-based Center for Economic Inclusion, as its Person of the Year for 2021.
 Black founded the center in 2017 for “creating inclusive regional economies by equipping public and private sector employers to dismantle institutional racism and build shared accountability for inclusive economic growth.”

 Black has become a nationally recognized leader for her work and expertise on diversity and economic equality.
 The organization offers consulting, research, and advocacy.

 Corporate America has taken notice.
 In January the U.S. Bank Foundation awarded $1 million to the center to help boost BIPOC employment in the Twin Cities.
 In 2019 New York-based JPMorgan Chase & Co. backed the center with a $400,000 donation.

-The center’s board includes representatives from U.S. Bank, Wells Fargo, Xcel Energy and law firm Grant Thornton.
+The center’s board includes representatives from U.S. Bank, Wells Fargo, Xcel Energy and public accounting firm Grant Thornton.
 Other board members include Jonathan Weinhagen, president and CEO of the Minneapolis Regional Chamber of Commerce, and Adair Mosley, president and CEO of Minneapolis-based nonprofit Pillsbury United Communities.

 Black previously served as the executive director of Northside Funders Group, a collaborative effort among donors focused on North Minneapolis.
 She also previously led diversity and inclusion efforts for Cox Communications in Omaha, Nebraska.